German economy shrank 5% in pandemic year 2020

 The German economy shrank by 5% in the pandemic year 2020

-FRANKFURT, Germany -- The German economy shrank by 5% in the pandemic year 2020, bringing to an end a decade of growth as lockdowns wiped out much business and consumer activity.
+FRANKFURT, Germany -- The German economy, Europe's largest, shrank by 5% in the pandemic year 2020, ending a decade of growth as lockdowns wiped out much business and consumer activity.
+As dreary as they were, the numbers suggest consumers could be ready to unleash a strong recovery when the lid finally comes off.

-The pandemic downturn was smaller than that experienced during 2009, when the economy shrank by 5.7%

-The state statistics office Destatis said Thursday that only the construction sector showed an upturn as industry and services saw deep declines.
-Agriculture, financial services, real estate and information and communication suffered smaller declines.
+The statistics office Destatis said Thursday that only the construction sector showed an upturn as industry and services saw deep declines.
+Agriculture, financial services, real estate and information and communication suffered smaller drops in output.

 Industry fell 9.7% while services including cultural and sporting events, which have suffered widespread cancellations, fell 11.3%.